perladvent/perldotcom/content/article/_pub_2000_10_p5pdigest_THISWEEK-20001030.md

 {
+   "categories" : "community",
+   "title" : "This Week on p5p 2000/10/30",
+   "image" : null,
-   "slug" : "/pub/2000/10/p5pdigest/THISWEEK-20001030.html",
+   "date" : "2000-10-30T00:00:00-08:00",
    "tags" : [],
-   "draft" : null,
-   "description" : " Notes sprintf Parameter Re-ordering The Dangers (and bugs) of Unicode Self-Tying Is Broken Configure Confused By Changing Architectures Encode Switch Various Notes You can subscribe to an email version of this summary by sending an empty message to p5p-digest-subscribe@plover.com....", "date" : "2000-10-30T00:00:00-08:00",
-   "image" : null,
    "thumbnail" : null,
    "authors" : [
       "simon-cozens"
    ],
-   "title" : "This Week on p5p 2000/10/30",
-   "categories" : "community"
+   "draft" : null,
-}
+   "description" : " Notes sprintf Parameter Re-ordering The Dangers (and bugs) of Unicode Self-Tying Is Broken Configure Confused By Changing Architectures Encode Switch Various Notes You can subscribe to an email version of this summary by sending an empty message to p5p-digest-subscribe@plover.com....", "slug" : "/pub/2000/10/p5pdigest/THISWEEK-20001030.html" }